jules2689/trudeau/trudeau/2020-04-18/post_news.md

 ---

 **Question**:
-I'm getting the impression you don't know where the needs are dire and maybe toucan answer on Minister Freeland.
+I'm getting the impression you don't know where the needs are dire and maybe you can answer on Minister Freeland.
 There was a Minister's call with the provisional and territorial premiers and remuneration of essential workers was discussed.
 Had a deal been reached with provinces regarding  for essential workexperts  decisions have beentaken and which workers willreceive  top-ups.